PacoteJS/pacote/packages/bloom-filter/README.md

 - `filter` allows initialising the filter from an array of unsigned 32-bit integers.

+Class instances may be serialised into JSON using `JSON.stringify()` for storage or for sending over the network.
+The JSON string can then be deserialised and fed back into the constructor to recreate the original Bloom filter.

 #### `add(element: T): void`

 The `add()` method mutates to filter to indicate that the provided serialisable